 Table of Contents

-- What is HIPAA and Why is It Important?
+- What Is HIPAA and Why Does It Matter for App Development?

-- 5 Steps to Make an App HIPAA-Compliant
+- 5 Steps to Make a HIPAA-Compliant App

 - How Much Does it Cost to Build a HIPAA-Compliant App?

-What is HIPAA and Why is It Important?
+What Is HIPAA and Why Does It Matter for App Development?

 Let’s recap what HIPAA is, why you need it, when you need it, and what terminology you may need to impress your boss when discussing HIPAA compliance.